Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_the_new_strategy.rst

 same strategy.
 If you modify the `__repr__` method of player, be sure to add an appropriate test.

+Similarly, if your strategy's `__init__` method takes any parameters other than `self`, you can decorate it with `@init_args` to ensure that when it is cloned that the correct parameter values will be applied.
+(This will trip a test if ommitted.)

 There are various examples of helpful functions and properties that make writing strategies easier.
 Do not hesitate to get in touch with the Axelrod-Python team for guidance.